10 crucial dog park safety tips every pet parent must know

 Understand your state’s dog park laws

-Since I am in California, dog owners have specific legal responsibilities that extend to dog park visits.
+As a California resident, dog owners have specific legal responsibilities that extend to dog park visits.

 Under California Civil Code Section 3342, owners are strictly liable for dog bites, even in off-leash areas.
 This means you’re legally responsible for any injuries your dog causes, regardless of previous behavior or where the incident occurs.

-If the dog park guest was to hire a dog bite accident lawyer, you could be responsible for damages.
+If the dog park guest were to hire a dog bite accident lawyer, you could be responsible for damages.
 If your dog is not used to other dogs, it might be best not to visit a dog park.

 A successful dog park visit combines these safety guidelines with an awareness of your legal responsibilities.